-Primary placement, full year, 30 hours per week, combined with a secondary at one of the following CMHC placements: Adult Community Mental Health Services / 34 Park Street; Child & Adolescent Services / West Haven Mental Health Clinic; or The Consultation Center.
+PRIMARY PLACEMENT - A full year, 30 hour per week primary placement, which is combined with one of the following secondary placements: Adult Community Mental Health Services / 34 Park Street; Child & Adolescent Services / West Haven Mental Health Clinic; or Consultation, Prevention & Program Evaluation Services / The Consultation Center

 Number of Fellows